aminalaee/sqladmin/docs/configurations.md

 ## Templates

-The template files are built using Jinja2 and can be completely overriden in the configurations.
+The template files are built using Jinja2 and can be completely overridden in the configurations.
 The pages available are:

 * `list_template`: Template to use for models list page.
 Default is `list.html`.